Introduction: AI-powered death from the sky

 Both sides use both propeller and winged drones to gather surveillance information.

-Propeller drones (like Mavic 3) are very feature-rich, but they have a limited range of 10-15 km and can stay in the air for 30-40 minutes.
+They have a limited range of 10-15 km and can stay in the air for 30-40 minutes.
 They were extensively used for surveillance during the first chapter of the war.
-Today, Mavics are still used for that purpose, but long-range drones is a much preferred option.
+Now, in addition to the short-range Mavics, armies are actively replying on long-range drones.

 Long-range surveillance drones

-Winged drones, on the other hand, can patrol as far as 50 km (up to 150 km for top models).
+Winged drones, on the other hand, can patrol as far as 50 – 150 km.
 They have ultra-high resolution cameras, both for day and night vision.
 They can climb to high altitudes such as 5 km, which keeps them out of range for some air defences and cheaper propeller drones.

 The video below shows multiple examples of Russia’s various winged drones, filmed close when taken down by Ukraine’s anti-drone air defences.
 You can see how many various models of winged drones have been deployed only by Russia.